microsoft/BotBuilder-V3/Connector/tools/embed-chat-control.md

 To exchange your secret for a token and generate the embed:

 <ol>
-<li>Issue a server-to-server GET request to "https://webchat.botframework.com/api/tokens" and pass your web chat secret as the Authorization header</li>
+<li>Issue a server-to-server GET request to "https://webchat.botframework.com/api/tokens" and pass your web chat secret as the Authorization header.
+The Authorization header uses the "BotConnector" scheme and includes your secret.
+(This auth scheme may also be used with a token but for now we're using our secret to generate a token.)
+Example:</li>

+    Authorization: BotConnector RCurR_XV9ZA.cwA.BKA.iaJrC8xpy8qbOF5xnR2vtCX7CZj0LdjAPGfiCpg4Fv0

+    Note, the above secret is a sample and will not work.
+Use your own secret.

 <li>The call will return a token good for one conversation.
 If you want to start a new conversation, you must generate a new token.</li>
 <li>Change the "s=" parameter in your iframe embed to "t=".
 The "t=" form works with tokens and automatically renews them before they expire.</li>
 </ol>